 Tasting flights generally include four samples or a reserve tasting.
 Wines are also available for purchase by the glass or bottle.
 And wines can be paired with small bites including cheeses, nuts and various chocolates.

-In addition to the deli in the back of the marketplace (locals can request a sandwich card – buy 10 sandwiches, get the 11th one free), a number of grab and go food and drink items are available for those in a hurry.
+In addition to the deli in the back of the marketplace (locals can request a sandwich card – buy 10 sandwiches, get the 11th one free), a number of grab and go food and drink items are available for those in a hurry, such as us.
 Several olive oil products and other artisan brands are also represented.
+The focus is on products from local vendors.

 The marketplace also holds a number of events including special wine and beer tastings.
 For more details, visit their website for the latest: www.firstandfranklin.com